Skip to content

 1. Put the gel tray into the gel tank.

-• In a few minutes, you should see some bands
+- In a few minutes, you should see loading dye bands separating.

 Resources